Weekend in Hamilton County, Indiana

 Dinner – 1.5 hours (if not attending an evening special event at Conner Praire)

 We picked up pizza from a local Indianapolis franchise called Bazbeaux Pizza in Carmel and at our hotel after the festival but it made for a long day.
 So, if you don’t stay at Conner Praire for a special event, you will need a dinner option and this place is a very relaxed, family-friendly place that offers a diverse menu but also…………pizza.
 For us, pizza is a staple for dining out on trips because everyone loves it.
 They had some really interesting specialty pizzas; we had one with ricotta and bacon and it was delicious and different.
 It’s also friendly on the family budget!

 Dessert & Fun- 1.5 hours

-Again, if you have not spent the evening at a special event at Conner Praire – I suggest the local spot for dinner and winding down after for dessert and coffee at Quirky Feather Confectionery in Carmel.
+Again, if you have not spent the evening at a special event at Conner Praire in Hamilton county – I suggest the local spot for dinner and winding down after for dessert and coffee at Quirky Feather Confectionery in Carmel.
 They have all kinds of pastries and sweets as well as coffee but they do also have cocktails, beer, and wine.
 It is more than just a place to pop in for a treat and head on your way, you should spend time there.
 First of all, we learned something new – we always thought confectionery meant chocolates or candies, but learned that it can mean anything sweet.
 This place is more of what I think of as a bakery and everything is a small portion meant for one person or to share with someone.
 We loved that it had games and books to play and read, comfy chairs to enjoy.
 The kids quickly grabbed books to read and relax and though we didn’t play, we say some tweens there sharing a treat and playing one of the games.
 Everyone loves this place.
 Everything that we bought was so delicious and we are upset that it’s not in our hometown!